yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

 #### **Evaporate peptides**:
 - Using speed vacuum, evaporate samples to near dryness at 4ºC
- - Because someone else was using the speed vacuum when
+ - Because someone else was using the speed vacuum when we arrived at the Genome Sciences building, we compromised and ran our samples with theirs at 8ºC.
 - Speed vacuum start time:

 **Table 1**.
 Times samples were removed from speed vacuum.